 Less than one month after Garner's death, a white police officer in Ferguson, Missouri, shot Michael Brown, an unarmed Black eighteen-year-old.
 Marches, protests, and rallies in response to the incident were promoted through the BLM social media campaign.
 Protests took place around the country shortly after Brown's death and in November following a grand jury's refusal to indict the officer for Brown's murder.
 Protesters in Ferguson were met by a police force armed with military assault rifles, shotguns, pistols, body armor, armored fighting vehicles, and chemical agents banned in warfare, such as tear gas.

 The demonstrations in Ferguson brought national attention to BLM, establishing the movement as something more substantial than a social media campaign.
 Amid national awareness of the protests, the US Department of Justice (DOJ) opened investigations into the Garner case and on racial bias and the use of force within the Ferguson Police Department.
-In 2015 the DOJ published its findings about policing in Ferguson, concluding that the city prioritized revenue over public safety needs, and the city's police force and courts held racial biases that adversely affect African Americans.
+In 2015 the DOJ published its findings about policing in Ferguson, concluding that the city prioritized revenue over public safety needs, and the city's police force and courts held racial biases that adversely affect Black people.

 Despite the efforts of BLM, many police officers accused of using excessive force have avoided punishment, even those for whom damaging evidence has been captured on video.
-Officers have had charges against them dropped or reduced, while others were not charged at all.
+Some officers have had charges against them dropped or reduced, while others were not charged at all.
 For example, the 2017 acquittal of Minnesota police officer Jeronimo Yanez for the 2016 shooting of Philando Castile received significant attention because Castile's girlfriend streamed the aftermath of the incident live on Facebook.

-The unrest in Ferguson established BLM as a political movement with the potential to disrupt the status quo.
+The protests in Ferguson established BLM as a political movement with the potential to disrupt the status quo.
 Activists Johnetta Elzie, Brittany Packnett, and DeRay Mckesson, all prominent voices in the Ferguson protests, became more committed to the movement, launching several secondary projects including Mapping Police Violence, which catalogs police violence and provides analyses of that data; We The Protesters, which provides activists with resources for organizing demonstrations; StayWoke, a nonprofit organization that brings together activists to help with one another's projects; and Campaign Zero, a platform presenting data-driven solutions for policing reform.

 Some people have responded to the slogan "Black Lives Matter" with concern that the phrase neglects the value of non-Black lives, choosing instead to align themselves with the phrase "All Lives Matter."
 For BLM supporters, the phrase "All Lives Matter" is seen as a denial that racial disparities exist in the criminal justice system and a dismissal of legitimate grievances.
-In response, BLM activists have clarified that "Black Lives Matter" does not mean that other lives do not matter as well.
+In response BLM activists have clarified that "Black Lives Matter" does not mean that other lives do not matter as well.
 They explain the phrase is intended to draw attention to the ways in which society does not ascribe the same value to Black lives as it does to the lives of others.

-Reports of violence from the Ferguson protests led many Americans to adopt a view of BLM as a violent group hostile to law enforcement and white people.
-In 2020, during the first week of protests in Minneapolis following the police killing of George Floyd, mostly peaceful daytime protests were followed by nights sporadically dotted with arson, rioting, and looting.
+Reports of violence from the Ferguson protests led some Americans to adopt a view of BLM as a violent group hostile to law enforcement and white people.
+In 2020 during the first week of protests in Minneapolis following the police killing of George Floyd, mostly peaceful daytime protests were followed by nights sporadically dotted with arson, rioting, and looting.
 However, media critics note that many reports exaggerate the amount of violence and property damage caused by protesters.